Microsoft/go/eng/doc/fips/README.md

 ### macOS FIPS mode (CommonCrypto/CryptoKit)

-macOS cryptographic primitives are FIPS compliant by default, there is no need for system-wide nor process-wide configuration.
+macOS cryptographic primitives are FIPS compliant by default, so there is no need for system-wide nor process-wide configuration.
 Refer to the [About Apple security certifications](https://support.apple.com/guide/certifications/about-apple-security-certifications-apc30d0ed034/1/web/1.0) page for more information.

 This means that setting `GOFIPS=1` or `GODEBUG=fips140=on` will never cause a panic on macOS.